N1c0Schultz/nicoschultz.com-homepage/README.md

-# 🌟 Nicholas Schultz Professional Portfolio
+# Nicholas Schultz Professional Portfolio

 This website demonstrates how thoughtful engineering and user-centered design create something both beautiful and functional.
 Built to represent a decade of IT leadership authentically, the site mirrors Nicholas's professional philosophy: sophisticated solutions don't need complexity.

 **Live Site: [https://nico-schultz-site.ns-4ef.more.dev](https://nico-schultz-site.ns-4ef.workers.dev)**

-## 🎯 The Vision Behind the Build
+## Behind the Build

 Every meaningful project begins with a focused question: How do you authentically represent years of IT leadership when attention spans measure in seconds?
 The answer emerged through clarity, performance, and genuine substance rather than flashy animations or trending frameworks.